cliffano/bob/README.md

 B0b
 ---

-A very minimalistic build, deploy, and startup script for NodeJS apps.
+An opinionated simplistic build, deploy, and startup script for NodeJS apps.
 Also a handy build script for JS libraries.

 Installation
 ------------

+    # make sure you have Python, NodeJS, and Npm installed
     cd /path/to
     git clone git@github.com:/cliffano/b0b.git
     export B0B_HOME=/path/to/b0b